PowerShell/PowerShell/docs/dev-process/coding-guidelines.md

 * Use `camelCase` to name non-constant local variables.

 * Use `PascalCase` to name constant local variables and fields.
-  The only exception is for interop code where the constant should exactly match the name and value of the code you are calling via interop (i.e. `const int ERROR_SUCCESS = 0`).
+  The only exception is for interop code where the constant should exactly match the name and value of the code you are calling via interop (e.g. `const int ERROR_SUCCESS = 0`).

 * Use `PascalCase` to name types and all other type members.